Minyus/pipelinex_image_processing/README.md

   - empty folders (log files will be saved here)
 - `src`
   - `empty_area.py`
-    - The algorithm to estimate emtpy area ratio
+    - The algorithm to estimate empty area ratio
   - `roi.py`
     - Supplementary algorithm to compute ROI (Region of Interest) from segmentation image